Frequently Asked Questions

 What forms of payment does Seton accept?

-Seton Montessori accepts checks, money orders and credit cards for some tuition plans; it does not accept cash.
-Credit cards are accepted only for payment of tuition with the one, two and four payment plans; only checks are accepted for the nine payment plan.
+Seton Montessori accepts checks, money orders and online bank payment for all tuition plans; it does not accept cash or credit cards.
 A tuition deposit, which is due upon enrollment, must be made either by check or money order.

 Does Seton offer any discounts?

 Yes.
 A second (or third, or fourth) child enrolled in Seton Montessori School or Summer Camp will receive a 10% discount off the lesser tuition.
 In addition, academic year tuition paid in full by check prior to August 1st of the school year will receive a 2% discount.

 May I change my child’s program after the school year has begun?